Guarding Your Yard: How to Keep Wallabies at Bay

 Water features in your garden should be kept to a minimum.

-Maintenance Tips for Garden Protection
+Maintenance Tips for Long-Term Wallaby Deterrence

 Part of the process of keeping wallabies outside of the home and garden is to conduct regular maintenance of your garden and the boundaries.
 Here are some suggestions to help you keep your garden wallaby-free even after investing in some of the excellent tactics above.